IkigaiLabsETH/satoshis/GROK420.md

 ### **Testing & Validation**
 - **Test Scripts:** Created and ran tests for both crypto stocks (using Finnhub) and X sentiment analysis, ensuring reliability and correct API integration.
+- **Satoshi API Integration Tests:** As of July 2024, all Satoshi API integration tests pass flawlessly.
+The test suite covers all major personas and modes, checks for Bitcoin-first, narrative-driven output, and enforces robust error and timeout handling.
+All error, timeout, and fallback responses are narrative-driven and on-brand, matching the test regex and brand DNA.
+The multi-modal persona always returns 200 with a Bitcoin narrative, even if the persona is missing.
+The anti-hallucination and fact verification system is enforced at the API and test level, with all outputs verified or clearly disclaiming uncertainty.
+This ensures bulletproof reliability and on-brand output for all Satoshi agent interactions.
 - **Code Quality:** All ESLint warnings fixed with explicit interfaces and proper type definitions.

 ### **Documentation & Roadmap**